jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 That's it. **It's just waiting for a result to come back from the operating system.**

-Performing a database query, for example, asks the operating system to connect to the database, send a message and get a message in return.
+Performing a database query, for example, ultimately asks the operating system to connect to the database, send a message and get a message in return.
 But that is the OS making these requests - **not your app.**

 **IO takes time.** Time where the waiting thread (in your app) could be used to do other stuff - especially **handling other HTTP requests**.